grandMa5ter/Cyber-Sec-Notes/offensive/OSCP Mother of All Notes.md

 - Determine the type of a file
       `file <filename>`

+- Find all files with "password" in directory
+      `grep -Ri password . | grep -v Lang`

 ## HTTP Enumeration ( Always search for .txt,php,asp,aspx files )

 - Search for folders with gobuster: